joshbegley/nyt-latest/previous.md

 `In the West African nation of Niger, killings by insurgents have surged since the military seized power in a coup, expelled U.S. and European troops and stopped negotiations with Islamist groups.`\
 https://nytimes.com/2024/12/22/world/africa/niger-war-coup.html

-**Blue Jackets may have avoided Zach Werenski injury scare, but their OT struggles continue**\
+**Blue Jackets avoid Zach Werenski injury scare, but OT struggles continue**\
-`After a 5-4 loss to the Flyers, the Blue Jackets dropped to a 1-6 record in games settled in OT this season.`\
+`After a 5-4 loss to the Flyers, the Blue Jackets dropped to a 1-6 record in OT games this season.`\
 https://nytimes.com/athletic/6012032/2024/12/22/blue-jackets-zach-werenski-injury/

 **Tottenham vs Liverpool preview, odds, prediction: Reds aim to hold on to top spot**\